 As humans, we all have a natural fight or flight response that is designed to warn us of potential danger and protect ourselves against harmful things, places and people.
 Like a gut feeling you get when a person doesn’t seem particularly trustworthy, It’s normal to experience some level of concern or worry in extenuating circumstances, and for emotions to become heightened when experiencing an accident or a family emergency.
 However, when this stress arises frequently, and regarding mundane activities and emotions, you may be dealing with a more serious issue of Anxiety.

 Our daily lives are full of activities and decisions that can cause us to worry; it’s important to remember that anxiety and fear go beyond nagging feelings or sweaty palms, and can be outright debilitating depending on the cause of your anxiety and the severity of your symptoms.
-Without the right attention, anxiety can begin to negatively impact the way you respond to situations and people, diminishing your personal well-being and overall quality of life.
+Without the right attention, anxiety can begin to negatively impact your relationships, diminishing your personal well-being and overall quality of life.

 Anxiety is simply an umbrella term for several more specific anxiety and fear-related disorders, each of which can be classified according to their sources, triggers, and symptoms.
 Some people can feel anxious all the time for seemingly no reason, while for others, anxiety can be more situational.

 Daunting as it sounds, anxiety disorders are not uncommon.
 You may even be familiar with the various types of anxiety disorders, such as:

 Generalized Anxiety Disorder - anxiety that is “always there”